elc1798/alice/README.md

  - Opening files
  - Closing arbitrary windows that are open on your computer
- - Opening URLs
  - Monitor CPU activity, memory usage, and temperatures
  - Run system commands that you tell it to
- - Facebook integration
  - Google service integration
  - Monitoring and updating outdated packages
+ - Setting alarms
+ - Checking the time
+ - Checking the weather
+ - Checking the news
+ - Changing your screen brightness
  - Really anything else that I feel like adding...

 ### Why is it named Alice?